mostafa/zizzles/docs/audit_rules/expression_injection.md

 Expression injection is a critical security vulnerability in GitHub Actions where untrusted user input is directly interpolated into shell commands through GitHub's expression syntax (`${{ ... }}`).
 This can allow attackers to execute arbitrary commands in your CI/CD environment.

-Zizzles' expression injection detection helps you identify and fix these vulnerabilities by analyzing your workflow files and providing automated fixes. **The detection covers multiple vulnerable contexts including shell commands, conditional logic, Docker configurations, and action inputs.**
+Zizzles' expression injection detection helps you identify these vulnerabilities by analyzing your workflow files and providing detailed security analysis. **The detection covers multiple vulnerable contexts including shell commands, conditional logic, Docker configurations, and action inputs.**

 ## What is Expression Injection?